dedunu/tech/_posts/2020-07-04-github-actions-for-private-repositories.md

 ---
 layout: post
-title: Writing custom Github actions for private repositories
+title: "Writing custom Github actions for private repositories"
 ---

 Using 3rd party Github actions on your projects can be dangerous.
 Tags can be changed afterward.[1]
 It might be time-consuming to go through a published action that might take more time.
 Even if you write custom actions yourself, in a separate repository, you need to publish them in a public repository, for now, to use in a workflow.